+During the long work week and focus on my career and business goals, I need to take a break from it all.
 One of my Sunday morning routines is watching CBS Sunday Morning for my weekly dose of newsworthy topics about the performing arts, including ballet music and pop culture.
+I often get career advice and work life balance insights in the process.
 I grab my coffee, my journal and tablet and head to the bedroom, open the blinds, fluff pillows, and call the pups to join me.
-Anyway, on a recent Sunday, as I procrastinated about blogging and opted to search the Crate and Barrel sale instead, I hear the start of Michelle Miller's interview with Robert Pattinson.
+Anyway, one Sunday, as I procrastinated about blogging and opted to search the Crate and Barrel sale instead, I hear the start of Michelle Miller's interview with Robert Pattinson.
 Of course, I stop browsing Tondo bowls immediately to listen.

-It's called imposter syndrome, and it's a thing except for those who don't believe it's s thing.
-I believe it's a thing because I experienced it as a young professional.
+There’s some speculation that this syndrome might not be real, primarily from those who haven’t experienced it.
+I believe it's real because I experienced it as a young professional.
 And, I have talked with other professionals that have as well.
-And, there are others too.
+And, there are other well-known people.
 Emma Stone, Sheryl Sandberg, Natalie Portman, and Howard Schultz all suffer from that feeling of not being good enough - Fast Company.

-You don't have time to be filled with dread and doubt by unnecessarily questioning your career qualifications and achievements.
-Often, understanding what imposter syndrome is, recognizing it's a REAL thing, and knowing it's not an unusual experience, helps one cope.
-With that in mind, I want to share two articles that I absolutely love!
+You don't have time to be filled with dread and doubt.
+You’re too busy to unnecessarily question your career qualifications and achievements.
+Often, understanding what imposter syndrome is, and knowing it's not an unusual experience can help.
+For further insights, here are two articles that can increase your awareness.